srikeerthis/IAN/README.md

 IAN is currently being built and tested behind closed doors but will be open-sourced in the near future.

-In the meantime this repository may be used as the community hub for IAN related contributions
+In the meantime this repository may be used as the community hub for IAN related contributions.

 see more on IAN @ www.ian.ong